Other articles you might like

 Enamel Pin & Earring Cards

-We recommend using a 1/16th-gauge hole punch for displaying your earrings & enamel pins.
+We recommend using a 1/16th-gauge hole punch to make your own custom earring cards and enamel pin cards.
 A sharp pushpin will also work but don’t use the jewelry to poke the holes as it might damage your product.

 Place your earrings or pins on your finished display card and lightly mark with a pencil where to punch your holes.
-Make sure to consider the highest point of the earring or pin backings to ensure they will lay where desired.
-You don’t want your jewelry to cover your branding or other important information.
+Make sure to consider the highest point of the earring or pin backings to ensure they will lay where desired on your display card.
+Your holes will need to be in different areas for hanging earring cards as opposed to stud earrings or pins.
+Make sure your jewelry doesn’t cover your branding or other important information on your earring cards.

 After you make your punches and add your products where desired, attach the clutch to the pin or earring backing as you usually would.

-Depending on your hair bow’s clip (we used a single-pronged alligator clip) a 1/8th-gauge hole punch is usually sufficient.
+Depending on your hair bow’s clip (we used a single-pronged alligator clip) a 1/8th-gauge hole punch is usually sufficient for your display card.

 Making your hair bow display cards is as easy as punching your hole where you want your bow or bows to lay on your backing card.
 Keep in mind that you should punch the hole where it will fit closer to the base of the clip for a more secure hold.